pardoluis123/SBTA/README.md

     -Filtering specific residues from adjacency matrices.
     -Stripping zero values for sparse matrices.
     -Performing matrix-wise operations.
+    -Kmeans Clustering.
+    -Importing CPPTRAJ Data (Hbond as of now).

 There are two example runfiles for simplified usage of the program: